IBIS ERMITÀ PROJECT

 For several years, these releases have been reinforced until the current situation where no more ibis bred in captivity are released and there is a wild population of almost 400 specimens with four breeding colonies that are already self-sustaining.

-Reintroduction project north of the Alps
+North of the Alps

 In 2002, a project led by the Waldrappteam began in Austria and Germany, in the wide valleys located just north of the Alps in historically ibis breeding areas.